wondrousWebWorks/burgersaurus-rex/testing.md

 - Confirm that the **Order Sub-total**, **Delivery Charge** and **Order Total** font colour changes when **dark mode** is active :heavy_check_mark:
 - Verify that the **Go To Menu** button directs the user back to the menu :heavy_check_mark:
 - Verify that the **Checkout** button directs the user to the **Checkout** page :heavy_check_mark:

+### Checkout Page

+- Verify that the page heading displays correctly :heavy_check_mark:
+- Verify that font colour changes when **dark mode** is selected for targeted text :heavy_check_mark:
+- Confirm that the Details section of the payment form displays correctly with all inputs present and placeholders displaying :heavy_check_mark:
+- Confirm that the Delivery section of the payment form displays correctly with all inputs present and placeholders displaying :heavy_check_mark:
+- Confirm that the Payment section of the payment form displays correctly with all inputs present and placeholders displaying :heavy_check_mark:
+- Verify that a checkbox is displayed for logged-in users to save their information to their profile :heavy_check_mark:
+- Verify that the form data is saved to a logged-in user's profile if the checkbox is checked :heavy_check_mark:
+- Confirm that buttons to **register** or **sign in** are displayed instead of the checkbox for users not logged into the site :heavy_check_mark:
+- Confirm that the **register** and **sign in** buttons direct the user to the appropriate page when clicked :heavy_check_mark:
+- Verify that an error message is displayed below the **Payment** section when invalid card details are entered :heavy_check_mark:
+- Verify that the **Order Summary** heading is displayed :heavy_check_mark:
+- Verify that the **Order Summary** table headers (Product Info, Price, Qty, Subtotal) are displayed :heavy_check_mark:
+- Confirm that all items in the order are displayed in the **Order Summary** table :heavy_check_mark:
+- Confirm that every other item in the **Order Summary** has a background colour matching that of the theme :heavy_check_mark:
+- Confirm that the **Order Sub-total**, **Delivery Charge** and **Order Total** are displayed correctly :heavy_check_mark:
+- Verify that an *loading spinner* is displayed when the **Checkout** button is clicked :heavy_check_mark:
+- Verify that the **Checkout** button is *disabled* when the **Checkout** button is clicked :heavy_check_mark:

+#### Stripe

+- Verify in **Stripe** account that the payment was successful and that the webhooks were handled successfully :heavy_check_mark:

 ## Bugs